St. Catharines Rowing Club

 Albert Ernest (Scout) Coombs was a dedicated and influential leader in the early history of the St. Catharines Rowing Club.
 He was first elected President on March 10, 1924, re-elected on March 19, 1924, and again on March 10, 1925, serving as president of the Niagara District Aquatic Club.
 Between January 16 and March 11, 1926, the Niagara District Aquatic Club officially renamed itself the St. Catharines Rowing Club, and Coombs continued as president.
 He also served as president in 1926, 1928, and 1929, and was awarded honorary membership at the 1930 annual meeting in recognition of his years of service.

 Born on April 2, 1871, on a family farm in Richmond Hill, Ontario, Coombs was the son of John Coombs and Susan Tait.
 He married Beatrice Marguerite Elliott on August 11, 1897, in York, Ontario.
-Beatrice, born in 1878, would remain his lifelong partner until her passing in 1948.

 During his presidency, Coombs worked as a teacher at St. Catharines Collegiate Institute and Vocational School, balancing his professional responsibilities with his commitment to rowing